CATERINGS SAAS

 When UX friction hits the bottom line

-Users with multiple diet subscriptions struggled to track and manage their orders, resulting in overlapping or erroneous orders.
+Users with multiple diet subscriptions struggled to track and manage their orders, leading to errors and a high volume of customer support tickets.
 Client interviews and session recordings revealed significant usability issues:

 MY RESPONSIBILITIES